When fasting, there might be many new questions arising. One of them is does chewing gum break a fast?

-In conclusion, chewing gum and fasting might not be the best combination.
+In conclusion, Does Chewing gum break a fast?
+Well, chewing gum and fasting might not be the best combination.
 If you need to have something while in your fasting window, try to keep it to one of the drinks listed above.
 They won’t raise blood sugar levels.
 Instead, they will nourish and hydrate you well enough to keep you energized until the next meal.

 If you like the idea of burning fat at a faster rate, you can try our 21-day intermittent fasting challenge.

 I recommend starting here to learn more about these types of fasting which are the MOST popular, starting with 16/8 Fasting, click on these below to learn more:

 16/8 Fasting Guide, 14/10 Fasting Guide, 18/6 Fasting Guide, One Meal a Day Guide.